StarpTech/k8s-gitops/README.md

 This guide describes a CI/CD workflow for Kubernetes that enables [GitOps](https://www.weave.works/technologies/gitops/) without relying on server components.

 There are many tools to practice GitOps.
-ArgoCD and FluxCD are the successor of it.
-Both tools are great but comes with a high cost.
+ArgoCD and FluxCD are the successors of it.
+Both tools are great but come with a high cost.
 You need to manage a complex piece of software (kubernetes operator) in your cluster and it couples you to very specific solutions ([CRD's](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)).
-Additionally, they enfore a [Pull](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) based CD workflow.
-I can't get used to practice this flow because it feels cumbersome although I'm aware of the benefits:
+Additionally, they enforce a [Pull](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) based CD workflow.
+I can't get used to practicing this flow because it feels cumbersome although I'm aware of the benefits:

-- Automated updates of images without a connection to you cluster.
+- Automated updates of images without a connection to your cluster.
 - Two-way synchronization (docker registry, config-repository)
 - Out-of-sync detection